Popular U.S.A. Road Trips

-In a country as vast as the United States, there’s a lot to see and do.
+In a country as vast as the United States, there’s lots to see and do.
 Hitting the road to see some of the sights and explore some interesting places can be interesting and a whole lot of fun.

-For more about the allure of road trips along with some planning tips, see our page Thinking About Taking a Road Trip.
-Here are some popular road trip routes…
+For more about the allure of road trips and some helpful planning tips, see our page Thinking About a Road Trip?

 Route 66 offers a real slice of Americana nostalgia.
-The first highway of its kind, it was built in the 1920s to provide year-round, trans-continental access from Los Angeles to Chicago.
-In his classic novel “The Grapes of Wrath,” author John Steinbeck referred to Route 66 as the "Mother Road," because it was traveled by so many Americans looking for employment during the Great Depression.
-Traveling along the road today is different than it was then, but it is still dotted with nostalgic roadside treats like old-time motels, diners, and service stations.
+The first highway of its kind, Route 66 was built in the 1920s to provide year-round, trans-continental access from Los Angeles to Chicago.
+In his classic novel “The Grapes of Wrath,” author John Steinbeck referred to Route 66 as the “Mother Road” because it was traveled by so many Americans looking for employment during the Great Depression.
+Traveling along the road today is different than it was then, but the route is still dotted with nostalgic roadside treats like old-time motels, diners, and service stations.

 The Blue Ridge Parkway ambles along from Shenandoah National Park in Virginia to the Great Smoky Mountains National Park in North Carolina.
 Driving the route is a slow endeavor with speed limits as low as just 25 in some areas.
 It’s also a breathtakingly beautiful journey.
-There are expansive vistas filled the stunning shades of greens in summer and colors that glow in autumn.
-There are rustic bridges and tunnels that pass through solid rock.
-There’s a menagerie of wild animals, like deer, elk, the black bear and even flying squirrels.
-There are remnants and reminders of the country’s earliest settlements and the Native American culture.
+There are expansive vistas filled with stunning shades of greens in summer and colors that glow in autumn.
+There are rustic bridges and tunnels passing through solid rock.
+A menagerie of wild animals can be seen along the way, like deer, elk, the black bear and even flying squirrels.
+There are also remnants and reminders of the country’s earliest settlements and the Native American culture.